Elliott’s thefts help No. 8 Irish hold off Ball State 24-16

 THE TAKEAWAY

-Ball State: The Cardinals, who have just nine seniors on the roster, showed that they could be a factor in the MAC race after injuries to Neal and Gilbert last year factored into a nine-game losing streak.
+Ball State: The Cardinals, who have just nine seniors on the roster, showed that they could be a factor in the MAC race after injuries to Neal and running back James Gilbert last year factored into a nine-game losing streak.

 Notre Dame: After receiving the game ball following last week’s victory, Wimbush couldn’t get things going with his feet as the Cardinals closed his running lanes.
 His longest gain rushing was 9 yards.